vmware-tanzu/velero/docs/about.md

 ## Restores

 The **restore** operation allows you to restore all of the objects and persistent volumes from a previously created backup.
 You can also restore only a filtered subset of objects and persistent volumes.
-Ark supports multiple namespace remapping--for example, in a single restore, objects in namespace "abc" can be recreated under namespace "def", and the objects in namespace "123" under "456".
+Velero supports multiple namespace remapping--for example, in a single restore, objects in namespace "abc" can be recreated under namespace "def", and the objects in namespace "123" under "456".

 The default name of a restore is `<BACKUP NAME>-<TIMESTAMP>`, where `<TIMESTAMP>` is formatted as *YYYYMMDDhhmmss*.
 You can also specify a custom name.
-A restored object also includes a label with key `ark.heptio.com/restore-name` and value `<RESTORE NAME>`.
+A restored object also includes a label with key `velero.io/restore-name` and value `<RESTORE NAME>`.

-You can also run the Ark server in restore-only mode, which disables backup, schedule, and garbage collection functionality during disaster recovery.
+You can also run the Velero server in restore-only mode, which disables backup, schedule, and garbage collection functionality during disaster recovery.

 ## Backup workflow

-When you run `ark backup create test-backup`:
+When you run `velero backup create test-backup`:

-1. The Ark client makes a call to the Kubernetes API server to create a `Backup` object.
+1. The Velero client makes a call to the Kubernetes API server to create a `Backup` object.

 1. The `BackupController` notices the new `Backup` object and performs validation.